ArchHem/quantecon_and_likes/README.md

 TBA: Sharpe ratio, further testing (bootstrapping assets, vs growth/momentum)

 In short, it seems that using non-ordinality might have _some_ merit, but a lot more caution is needed due to the 2 present hyperparameters of the strategy.
 However, it seems that compared to the original strategy, non-ordinal strategies have more confident parameter fits which does not change sigbificantly under doubling the asset pool size.

+We stress that this analysis fails to consider trading costs and other numerical artefacts, and thus the resulting historical $\alpha$ is likely overestimated.
+However, since this strategy only executes a single trade a month, it is unlikely to acculumuate large trading costs.